RS232 Firmware Compilation

 - Press the

-- Enter the following command to start compilation.
-This process may take some time:
+- Enter the following command to start compilation; it may take some time

 make -j4

-- If the following content appears at the end, the compilation is successful.
+- If the following content is output at the end, the compilation is successful

 Enter Flashing Mode

-The upper button is the RESET button, and the lower button is the BOOT button.
+The top is the RESET button, and the bottom is the BOOT button

-- First method: With the mainboard completely powered off, press and hold the BOOT button, then connect a data cable (capable of data transfer) between the mainboard and the host computer.
+- First method: With the mainboard completely powered off, hold the BOOT button, then connect one end of a data cable (with data transmission capability) to the mainboard and the other end to the host computer.

-- Second method: With a data cable (capable of data transfer) connected between the mainboard and your host computer, press and hold the BOOT button, then press the RST button, release the RST button, and finally release the BOOT button.
+- Second method: Connect one end of a data cable (with data transmission capability) to the mainboard and the other end to the host computer.
+Hold the BOOT button, then press the RST button.
+Release the RST button, and finally release the BOOT button.

 Loading...